neemzy/patchwork/README.md

 This trait enables support for files :

-- Upon file upload, move it to a permanent location and generate its name
+- Upon file upload, moves it to a permanent location and generate its name
 - Upon model deletion, deletes related files

 File fields getters in your models should expose the file's full path, but returning `$this->getFilePath($field, true)`;